 Your tour guide will point out architectural details on the Colosseum and give surprising little-known facts as you make your way to the Gladiator’s Gate.
 With priority access and a dedicated entrance, you will skip the long ticket lines into the Colosseum as well as the lines at the group entrance.
-Just as the gladiators did centuries ago, you will walk through the Gladiator’s Gate and onto the arena floor.
-As you enjoy this unique view of the Colosseum, your guide will describe the many gladiatorial battles that took place in the arena and show you where the emperor and senators used to sit as they watched the bloody spectacles unfold.
-You can also peek over the railing for an up-close view of the underground tunnels and chambers that served to house the wild animals used in the shows.
-After enjoying this special access, the guided tour continues through the first and second levels of the Colosseum.
-Once the tour is finished, be sure to stop at the balcony for a breath-taking view of the surrounding ancient city!
+Just as the gladiators did centuries ago, you will walk through the Gladiator’s Gate and onto the Arena floor.
+Get your cameras ready as this is one of the best photo opportunities on your Colosseum tour!

-Your guide describes how the Roman Empire and its citizens suffered greatly under the rule of the Emperor Nero, the city’s most despised leader, who had claimed public land to build himself lavish palatial grounds.
+Roman Emperors – Your guide will describe how the Roman Empire and its citizens suffered greatly under the rule of the Emperor Nero, the city’s most despised leader, who had claimed public land to build himself lavish palatial grounds.
 When the Emperor Vespasian came to power, he worked hard to reverse the damage caused by the infamous Nero, giving the land back to the people of Rome and dedicating a monument to their enjoyment and entertainment.
 Discover that the construction of the Colosseum was no small venture — in order to transport the more than 100,000 cubic meters of travertine, a 20-mile road had to be built from the quarry in Tivoli.
 With the labor of more than 50,000 slaves and after less than 10 years, the amphitheater was finished.

-- Professional tour guide
+- Professional licensed tour guide

 - Tickets and reservation fees

-- Food and beverages
+- Food and Beverages

-- Comfortable shoes and clothing
+- Wear comfortable shoes and clothing